humanmade/hm-tabs-block/README.md

 The tabs block is made up of 2 blocks.
 A container tabs block, and a child tabs-item block.
 The tabs item block is simply a wrapper, allowing you to add any content you wish.

+## Saved markup.

+One of the aims of this block is to keep the markup very minimal.
+Something that will work even if this plugin is deactivated.

+All of the functionality and interactive elements are created on the fly either rendered server side or constructed in JS.

 ## Styling the tabs.

 The tabs are functional but unstyled.